IWWF* DISABLED WATR SKIING

 Glen Sidman, AUS (17) – alternate

-Technical Committee: Co-chair, Paul Airey, GBR (13); Co-chair, Dany De Bakker, BEL (09)
+Technical Committee: Co-chair, Paul Airey, GBR (13); Co-Chair Dany De Bakker, BEL (09)

-IWSF Web Site Liaison: Paul Airey, GBR (11)
+IWWF Web Site Liaison: Paul Airey (11)

 RULES